 Pityriasis alba usually doesn't cause symptoms.
 In some cases, it may be itchy.

 It causes slightly scaly, round or oval patches on the skin.
-The patches look slightly pink.
+The patches may look slightly pink at first.
 Later they fade to leave areas that are lighter than the other skin.
 They most often appear on the face, neck, upper arms, or upper part of the body.
 It may take some time, but the skin will return to its normal colour.

 How is it diagnosed?

-A doctor usually can tell if you have pityriasis alba just by looking at the patches on your skin.
-Sometimes a doctor will lightly scrape the surface of the patch to check a few skin cells.
-This can rule out other problems.
+A doctor usually can tell if you have pityriasis alba just by looking at your skin.
+To rule out other problems, a light called a Wood's lamp may be used to look more closely at your skin.
+Or your doctor may lightly scrape the surface of the patch to check a few skin cells.

 How is pityriasis alba treated?

 Pityriasis alba most often goes away without treatment.
-It may take a few months or longer for the colour of the skin to return to normal.
+It may take a few months or years for the colour of the skin to return to normal.

-Using a moisturizer or cream can help relieve dry skin.
+Using a moisturizer, cream, or petroleum jelly can help relieve dry skin.
 If itching is a problem, talk to your doctor about what medicine might work best.
 Your doctor may suggest steroid creams.
 These can help if the skin is itchy or irritated.

 Medical Review:E. Gregory Thompson MD - Internal Medicine & Adam Husney MD - Family Medicine & Martin J. Gabica MD - Family Medicine & Randall D. Burr MD - Dermatology